Virtual queue: Universal Queue

+Web based Virtual Waiting Room

+A web based virtual waiting room is an online traffic control system used during high demand events or sudden traffic surges.
+It places visitors in a temporary queue and releases them into the website at a controlled pace.
+By regulating inflow, it prevents overload, slows, and outages, ensuring the site remains stable, responsive, and available for all users.

+It is widely used across ticketing, e-commerce, and travel services, where large traffic spikes frequently occur.

+Hybrid virtual queue

+A hybrid queue is a system where people join a queue online for an activity that ultimately takes place in person.
+Users queue digitally and are free to use their time however they wish while waiting.
+When their turn approaches, they return to the physical location to receive service or enter the venue.

+This is commonly used in theme parks, restaurants, and similar venues where guests wait via an app or website and return to the location when their turn arrives.

 Applications

 Some utility companies (electric, natural gas, telecommunications, and cable television) use virtual queuing to manage seasonal peaks in call center traffic, as well as unexpected traffic spikes due to weather or service interruptions.
-Call centers that process inbound telesales calls can reduce the number of abandoned calls.
-Customer care organizations use virtual queuing to enhance service levels and increase customer loyalty.
+Call centers that process inbound telesales calls use virtual queuing to reduce the number of abandoned calls.
+Customer care organizations use virtual queuing to enhance service levels.
 Insurance claims processing centers use virtual queuing to manage unforeseen peaks due to natural disasters.

 Various amusement parks around the world have employed a similar virtual queue system for guests wishing to queue for their amusement rides.
-One of the most notable examples is Disney's Fastpass which issues guests a ticket which details a time for the guest to return and board the attraction.
-More recent virtual queue system have utilised technology, such as the Q-Bot, to reserve a place for them in the queue.
+One of the most notable examples, Disney's Fastpass, issues guests a ticket which details a time for the guest to return and board the attraction.
+More recent virtual queue systems have utilized technology such as the Q-Bot to reserve a place for them in the queue.
 Implementations of such a system include the Q-Bot at Legoland parks, the Flash Pass at Six Flags parks and the Q4U at Dreamworld.

-Virtual queueing apps allow small businesses to operate their virtual queue from an app.
-Their customers can take virtual queue number remotely and wait remotely instead of waiting on-premises.
+Virtual queueing apps allow small businesses to operate their virtual queue from an application.
+Their customers take a virtual queue number and wait remotely instead of waiting on-premises.

-During the Covid-19 pandemic, virtual queuing became necessary to ensure retailers could provide a safe experience to customers while their store capacity was limited.
-Companies such as Qudini have provided customers a way to join a queue by scanning a QR code, allowing them to wait at a safe distance from other customers.
+During the COVID-19 pandemic, virtual queuing became more popular in order to support businesses while store capacity was limited.
+Companies such as Qudini have provided customers a way to join a queue by scanning a QR code, granting them permission to wait at a safe distance from other customers.
+COVID-19 encouraged hospitals to implement virtual queue systems that will maintain social distancing.